-It’s hard to describe the career in healthcare sciences in a single definition.
+It’s hard to describe a career in healthcare sciences with a single definition.
 That’s because there are multiple career paths to follow in this industry.
 You can do everything from acupuncture to measuring organ function to investigating genetics.

 When we think of a healthcare scientist, we imagine a laboratory-based function related to discovering new scientific treatments.
 However, your career may also involve direct work with patients.
 You may also be focused on engineering medical equipment.
 Holistic nutrition is also part of healthcare sciences.

 As a student, are you sure you completely understand this path?
-We’ll list 5 main things you should know about if you decide to pursue a career in healthcare sciences.
+In this article, I'll list five main things you should know if you decide to pursue a career in the healthcare sciences.

 1. It Requires Both Specific and General Education